Maé-Bérénice Méité

 Maé-Bérénice Méité ([ma.e be.re.nis mej.te]; born 21 September 1994) is a French figure skater.
 She is the 2011 Ondrej Nepela Memorial champion, the 2016 International Cup of Nice champion, the 2015 Winter Universiade silver medalist, and a six-time French national champion.

 She has finished in the top six at three European Championships and represented France at the 2014 and 2018 Winter Olympics.

-She is currently the 30th highest ranked ladies' singles skater in the world by the International Skating Union following the 2019-20 figure skating season.

 Personal life

 Maé-Bérénice Méité, an only child, was born in Paris, France.
 Her parents are from Ivory Coast and Congo.
 Fluent in English and Spanish, she is interested in foreign languages and perfume-making.
 She plays the violin.
 After obtaining a science degree, she studied management through distance education at University of Montpellier 1.
-In February 2022, she developed a digital figure skating planner, called Icee Planner.
+In February 2022, she developed a digital figure skating planner, called Ice Planner.

 Career

 Méité began learning to skate as a five-year-old.
 She won the silver medal in novice ladies at her first international event, the 2007 Cup of Nice.

 In addition to her singles skating, Méité participates in ice theatre with her skating club.